Campaña por la democracia, paz y derechos humanos en Birmania. Ayuda Humanitaria, emergencia, salud, educación y cooperación al desarrollo. ONGD

 domingo, 17 de mayo de 2009

-• On 29 October 2008, he was sentenced to six months in prison for contempt of court.
+• On 17 November 2008, he was sentenced to 12 years and six months in prison.